Peruvian Amazonia: La Selva (Peru)

 Peruvian Amazonia: La Selva

 Peruvian Amazonia (La Selva) stretches from the eastern boundaries of the Andes Mountains west to the borders with Ecuador, Colombia, Brazil and Bolivia.
 Peru hosts the second-largest portion of the Amazon Rainforest after Brazil.

-La Selva means the Amazon Rainforest to Peruvians.
-Literally translated, it means "the jungle."
-It is one of the three principal geographic regions of Peru, along with La Costa (the coast) and La Sierra or Los Montañas (the highlands or mountains).
+"La Selva" means the Amazon Rainforest to Peruvians.
+Translated, it means "the jungle."
+It is one of Peru's three principal geographic regions, along with La Costa (the coast) and La Sierra or Los Montañas (the highlands or mountains).

-La Selva is the area between the eastern foothills of the Peruvian Andes and the enormous rain forests of the Amazon Basin.
-It is here that the lower slopes of the western Andes merge with the heavily forested tropical lowlands.
-An area of dense cloud forests is found in the zone immediately adjacent to the Andes.
+Peruvian Amazonia is the area between the eastern foothills of the Peruvian Andes and the enormous rainforests of the Amazon Basin.
+The western Andes' lower slopes merge with the heavily forested tropical lowlands.
+In addition, dense cloud forests are found in the zone immediately adjacent to the Andes.

 The region is an enormous part of Peru, covering approximately 60% of the country.
 However, the large area is home to only about 5% of the country's population.

 The root of the Amazon lies in the heart of Peruvian Amazonia, at the point where two big rivers, the Marañon and the Ucayali, flow together and form the Amazon River.